 BA (McGill), MA, PhD (Toronto)

 She has published book chapters and articles in a variety of scholarly journals including American Literary History, ESC, American Indian Quarterly, ECW, The Canadian Review of American Studies and The Journal of Commonwealth Literature.
 Her co-authored book, Border Crossings: Thomas King’s Cultural Inversions, was published by the University of Toronto Press in 2003 and her SSHRC-funded book on Native North American women poets, titled In the Belly of a Laughing God, was published by the University of Toronto Press in 2011.
-She was recently awarded a $45,000 SSHRC Insight Development Grant to pursue a new project entitled “Americans Write Canada” that explores American constructions of Canadian identities, with an Atlantic-Canadian focus.
+In 2014, she was awarded a $45,000 SSHRC Insight Development Grant to pursue a new project entitled “Americans Write Canada” that explores American constructions of Canadian identities.
 Jennifer is a former Acting Editor/Co-editor of Studies in Canadian Literature (2001-2002, 2003-2012), and served as Acting Graduate Director from 2011-2012.
-A former Co-Director of Honours & Majors, Jennifer is now the Department Chair.
+She served as Department Chair from 2013 to 2016.
 Current member of the Graduate Academic Unit.

 You can access Jennifer Andrews' CV (PDF format).